AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-nodejs.md

 git remote add azure <paste-previous-command-output-here>
 ```

 Push to the Azure remote to deploy your app.
 You are prompted for the password you supplied earlier when you created the deployment user.
-Make sure that you enter the password you created in [Configure a deployment user](#configure-a-deployment-user), not the password you use to log in to the Azure portal preview.
+Make sure that you enter the password you created in [Configure a deployment user](#configure-a-deployment-user), not the password you use to log in to the Azure Portal.

 ```bash
 git push azure master